 - Use tick repellant with DEET

-- Check for ticks if you spend time in the woods
+- Check for ticks on your body if you spend time in the woods

-A Lyme disease bacterium is carried in the deer tick (in the northeastern, mid-Atlantic, and north-central U.S.) and the western blacklegged tick on the Pacific Coast.
-In most cases, the tick must be attached 36-48 hours to spread Lyme disease.
-A circular, red, expanding rash (erythema migrans, or a “bullseye” rash) is one of the first symptoms of Lyme disease.
+What does a Lyme disease rash look like?
+A Lyme disease- causing bacterium is carried in the bug bite of the deer tick (in the northeastern, mid-Atlantic, and north-central U.S.) or the western blacklegged tick on the Pacific Coast.
+In most cases, a tick—an insect about 3 to 5 mm long—must be attached 36-48 hours to spread Lyme disease.
+A circular, red, expanding rash (erythema migrans, or a “bulls-eye” rash) may be one of the first symptoms of Lyme disease.
 Other symptoms include fatigue, chills, fever, headache, muscle and joint aches, and swollen lymph nodes.
 Treatment in the early stages with antibiotics is generally effective.

 Poisonous Black Widow Spiders

-Black widow spiders are about ½ inch wide; with a shiny, black, globular abdomen that has the distinctive red hourglass on the underside.
+Black widows are about ½ inch wide; with a shiny, black, globular abdomen that has the distinctive red hourglass on the underside.
 Only the female of the species bites humans.
 They live throughout the U.S., but most are found in the southern regions.

-The bite of a brown recluse spider is usually painless, but may feel like a mild bee sting.
-Symptoms of a brown recluse spider bite include severe pain at the site of the bite that develops about four hours after the bite; followed by severe itching, nausea, vomiting, fever, and muscle pain.
+Brown recluse bites are usually painless, but some may feel like a mild bee sting.
+Symptoms of a brown recluse bug bite include severe pain at the site of the bite that develops about four hours after the bite, followed by severe itching, nausea, vomiting, fever, and muscle pain.
 See a doctor immediately if you think you have been bitten by a brown recluse spider bite.
-If possible, bring the spider to the ER for proper identification.
+If possible, safely bring the spider to the ER for proper identification.

 Head lice are about 2-3 millimeters (mm) long, and they infest the head and neck area, usually hidden in your hair.
-Head lice spread through direct contact with the hair of a person infested with head lice.
+These insects spread through direct contact with the hair of a person infested with head lice.
 It is most common among preschool and elementary school-aged children, and members of the household of children who are infested with head lice.
-Head lice are not known for spreading disease, however, they may cause itching, and scratching may lead to infection.
+Head lice are not known for spreading disease; however, they may cause itching, and scratching that may lead to infection.

 Head Lice Remedies

+Want to know how to get rid of head lice?
 Treatment is recommended for anyone with an active infestation of head lice.
 Pediculicides (medicines that kill lice) may be prescribed by your doctor.
-Wash all clothing and bedding used by the person infested with head lice.
+Wash all clothing and bedding used by the person infested with these bugs.
 Often, it is recommended that family members also be treated at the same time to prevent further head lice infestation.

 Fleas: Not for Pets Only

-Fleas are not just a problem for Fido – they can bite people too.
+Fleas are not just a problem for Fido – these blood-sucking bugs bite people, too.
 Fleas are about 2.5 millimeters (mm) long, they are reddish-brown in color, and while wingless, they can jump large distances.
 They suck blood from their host to feed.

+What do flea bites look like?
 Some people may develop an allergic reaction to a flea bite.
-Scratching an itchy flea bite can cause the skin on and around the bitten area to break open, which can lead to infection.
-Make sure all pets in your home are on flea preventative products, keep your home clean, and treat any flea infestations that may occur.
+Scratching a flea bite itch can cause the skin on and around the bitten area to break open, which can lead to infection.
+Keep these insects away by making sure all pets in your home are on flea preventative products, keeping your home clean, and by treating any flea infestations that may occur.